Weekday Gospel Reflection

 28 They were all filled with wrath in the synagogue, as they heard these things.
 29 They rose up, threw him out of the city, and led him to the brow of the hill that their city was built on, that they might throw him off the cliff.
 30 But he, passing through the middle of them, went his way.

 Luke 4 revealed the modus operandi of Jesus.
 He traveled throughout the region, proclaiming the Good News in towns during the week, preaching in the synagogues on the Sabbath.
 During his lifetime, the synagogue was a far more democratic institution than it is today; without ordained rabbis, any Jewish adult male could read and comment on a reading from Hebrew Scripture.
 As the local boy who made good, he returned to read from Isaiah 61:1-2.
-He commentary caught the attention of the Nazarenes.
+His commentary caught the attention of the Nazarenes.
 Whether Jesus referred to himself in the passage or his preaching, the audience reacted at first with awe, then with anger.
 How could his words fulfill Scripture?
 More to the point, how dare he make such a statement?
 Here, familiarity did lead to contempt.
 Wasn't this Joseph's son?
 How could this local boy make good?
 According to his reputation, he healed the sick.
 Why didn't he perform such mighty acts here?

 Jesus ratcheted up the rhetoric.
 He quoted a saying, "Doctor, you heal."
-This was not a command to turn the heal arts on himself but an imperative to heal others.
-In other word, if you can cure people, do it!
+This was not a command to turn the healing arts on himself but an imperative to heal others.
+In other words, if you can cure people, do it!
 In answer, he compared himself to the great prophets of the region, Elijah and Elisha.
 Even these messengers of YHWH withheld divine favor except for those in real need.

 His attitude and comparison were too much for the assembly.
 At the sound of his answer, the crowd turned on him and attempted to throw him over a cliff, but he walked away.